• Skip to primary navigation

 The Pleistocene Garden was created based on the fossils recovered from Pit 91.
 It features the native vegetation found in the area 10,000 to 40,000 years ago and is divided into four main sections: Coastal Sage, Riparian, Mixed Evergreen/Redwood Forest, and Chaparral.

-Fossils inside the La Brea Tar Pits- American Lion Skeleton, replicas of mammoth and American lion
+Fossils inside the La Brea Tar Pits- American Lion and Mammoth.

 Over 3.5 million fossils have been uncovered in the pits and many of them are on display inside the museum along with life-size replicas, over one hundred artifacts, and interactive exhibits.
 Many sections are hands-on, so there are plenty of opportunities to see and learn about the Ice Age up close.